LMFDB/lmfdb/Development.md

  * style.css - contains the majority of the css, for exmaple, for the properties and sidebar variables.
  * color.css - contains all color definitions and templates.
-Always use a color defined in color.css, preferably one of the col_main_**'s.
+Always use a color defined in color.css, preferably one of the col_main's.
 If you feel the need to use a color not defined here, please add it to this file.
-   This helps keep the colors organized into a particular theme.
+   This helps keep the colors organized into a particular themes.

 Code Organization / Blueprints
 ------------------------------